11/8/2024

 Chief Financial Officer

-Yeah, and that's the data we have.
-I think in a prepared remarks, Latin America and Europe is where we and where we saw some softening in pricing in the third quarter.
-But we confirm that we see positive pricing for the year.
-And so and clearly the actions that we're taking in production and what Gettys was explaining are directed at preserving of pricing power.
+Yeah, and Daniela, as we have, I think, in the prepared remarks, Latin America and Europe is where we saw some softening in pricing in the third quarter, but we confirm that we see positive pricing for the year.
+And so, and clearly the actions that we're taking in production and over getting those explaining, are directed at preserving or pricing power.

 speaker